The Legend of Zelda: Reception

 As of March 2025, The Legend of Zelda franchise has sold million copies, with the original The Legend of Zelda being the fourth best-selling NES game of all time.
 The series was ranked as the 64th top game (collectively) by Next Generation in 1996.
 In 1999, Next Generation listed the Zelda series as number 1 on their "Top 50 Games of All Time", commenting that Zelda series had always more gameplay and innovations than most other titles in their series.
 According to Empire magazine, with "the most vividly-realised world and the most varied game-play of any game on any console, Zelda is a solid bet for the best game series ever".

 The Legend of Zelda franchise has garnered the most Game of the Year nominations in the history of the Academy of Interactive Arts & Sciences' D.I.C.E.
 Awards with eight (Ocarina of Time, Majora's Mask, The Wind Waker, Twilight Princess, Skyward Sword, A Link Between Worlds, Breath of the Wild, and Tears of the Kingdom); two of them, Ocarina of Time and Breath of the Wild, would go on to win the top honor during their respective awards ceremonies.

+Sales and aggregate review scores As of 31 March 2025.